dcnieho/SMITE/readme.md

-﻿SMITE is a toolbox for using eye trackers from SMI GmbH with Matlab, specifically offering integration with PsychToolbox.
-A python version that integrates with PsychoPy is also available from www.github.com/marcus-nystrom/SMITE
+SMITE is a toolbox for using eye trackers from SMI GmbH with MATLAB, specifically offering integration with [PsychToolbox](http://psychtoolbox.org/).
+A Python version that integrates with PsychoPy is also available from www.github.com/marcus-nystrom/SMITE

 Cite as:
-Niehorster, D.C., & Nyström, M., (in prep).
-SMITE: The definitive toolbox for creating Psychtoolbox and Psychopy experiments with SMI eye trackers.
+Niehorster, D.C., & Nyström, M., (in revision).
+SMITE: A toolbox for creating Psychtoolbox and Psychopy experiments with SMI eye trackers.